 Paying with Payment Apps, Gift Cards, and Wire Transfers Scam

-A scammer tells you to download a payment app, such as PayPal or Venmo and asks you to pay for the item that way.
+A scammer tells you to download a payment app, such as PayPal, CashApp, or Venmo and asks you to pay for the item that way.
+There are even times where they send you a phishing link and ask for you to pay for an item on a fake website.
 They ask you to purchase the item before you even receive it, and so you transfer the money to their app.
 However, they block you off of Facebook once they receive your money and you end up not getting your product.

 The same goes for if the scammer wanted you to pay for an item with a gift card or a wire transfer.
 All of these ways are untraceable so they know if you file a claim, you most likely won’t be getting your money back from them.